syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/localization.md

 ## Loading translations

-To load translation object to your application, use load function of the **L10n** class.
+To load the translation object to your application, use the load function of the **L10n** class.

 In the following sample, French culture is set to the mention control and no data is loaded.
 Hence, the [NoRecordsTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_NoRecordsTemplate) property displays its text in French culture initially.